blinken/power-rail-probe/README.md

 ## Purchase

-The probe is available to purchase from the distributors below.
-The list price is £299 - a [commercial probe](https://www.tek.com/en/products/oscilloscopes/oscilloscope-probes/power-rail-probes) with similar specifications has a list price of £4,850!
+The probe is available to purchase fully assembled from the distributors below.
+The price is £299 - a [commercial probe](https://www.tek.com/en/products/oscilloscopes/oscilloscope-probes/power-rail-probes) with similar specifications has a list price of £4,850!